March 6, 2018 by Cláudia

 A few days ago I took some time to simply do some thinking.
 Something I must confess I haven’t been doing as much as I used to.
 I have been putting it off for a while but it was finally time to address it: I had to acknowledge how my productivity has been significantly decreasing mainly due to too many distractions.

 While I’ve always had a strong urge to make a difference in the world in many different areas, I’ve been spending too much time doing things that are not productive or healthy and I haven’t been nearly as active as I wanted to be.
-And don’t get me wrong, I don’t think leisure is the opposite of productivity – reading a good book, watching a good movie, walking in a nice part, doing yoga, being with friends… – all of these are useful for my well-being and for my growth as a person and therefore I see them as productive.
+And don’t get me wrong, I don’t think leisure is the opposite of productivity – reading a good book, watching a good movie, walking in a nice park, doing yoga, being with friends… – all of these are useful for my well-being and for my growth as a person and therefore I see them as productive.

-What has been causing me frustration is noticing how all or most of my free time is spent in useless activities that are nothing but distractions.
+What has been causing me frustration is noticing how all or most of my free time is spent on useless activities that are nothing but distractions.
 Not that distractions are bad either, at least in moderation, but I’ve been getting the feeling that I’ve just been distracting myself instead of living.

 There are so many distractions all around us and they are easier.
 And lighter.
 It is easier to watch a comedy channel on Youtube than it is to watch an in-depth thought-provoking movie.
 It’s easier to play The Sims for 3 hours than it is to get out of the house and meet people (social anxiety doesn’t help either).